AntonioDonnangelo/Predicting-2024-US-Corn-Yield/README.md

 ### 4. Feature Engineering

 - Derive relevant features from the raw weather data:
-It’s better to have biologically meaningful features than a lot of noisy or redundant features.
+It is preferable to have fewer biologically meaningful features rather than many noisy or redundant features.
 For this reason the feature  engineering included the calculation of:
     - **Biological and stress features**: <br>
-    - `soil_moisture_delta`: Captures the difference between surface and sub-surface soil moisture
+      - `soil_moisture_delta`: captures the difference between surface and sub-surface soil moisture
-    - `term_stress`: Captures stress of plants by disrupting respiration and photosynthesis
+      - `term_stress`: captures stress of plants by disrupting respiration and photosynthesis
-    - `dry_heat_index`: Combines heat and dryness into a single stress indicator
+      - `dry_heat_index`: combines heat and dryness into a single stress indicator
     - **Rolling Features and multi-year rolling averages**: to capture temporal patterns <br>
-    - `tmax_mean_lag1`: to capture carry-over effects of temperature
+      - `tmax_mean_lag1`: captures carry-over effects of temperature
-    - `precip_mean_lag1`: to capture carry-over effects of precipitations
+      - `precip_mean_lag1`: captures carry-over effects of precipitations
-    - `tmax_mean_3yr`: to capture longer-term trends for temperature
+      - `tmax_mean_3yr`: captures longer-term trends for temperature
-    - `precip_mean_3yr`: to capture longer-term trends for precipitations
+      - `precip_mean_3yr`: captures longer-term trends for precipitations

 - Feature selection:
   To build a machine learning model to predict yield, we want features that are correlated with yield but they shouldn't be too redundant with each other (to avoid multicollinearity).
 Highly redundant features were therefore removed to ensure each input contributes unique and meaningful information.